raf-swiderski/CV/README.md

 - Creating immersive audio production tools for musicians / music creators.
 - Working in an agile team with software engineers & musicians to deliver on user requirements.
-- Liased with potiential clients to promote the idea of using 3D audio for music tracks, and to create music using our software.
+- Liased with potiential clients to promote the idea of using 3D audio for music tracks, and to create music using 3D audio software.
 - Secured funding for an InnovateUK grant for tech startups.